Policies and Procedures

-- Organizations with any outstanding fees will not be permitted to attend future career fairs, until their account is paid in full.
+- Organizations with any outstanding fees will not be permitted to attend future career fairs until their account is paid in full.

 - Organizations with outstanding fees will be sent two past-due notices.
-If the organization has not paid their account in full by the deadline date noted on the second notice, the past due invoice will be deferred to the University Treasurer's Office for collection.
+If the organization has not paid their account in full by the deadline date noted on the second notice, the past-due invoice will be deferred to the University Treasurer's Office for collection.

-No-show, no cancellation, or companies that cannot attend due to inclement weather in their area will incur a 100% registration fee charge, as well as any other applicable charges based on the original registration request (extra tables, electricity, additional representatives, etc).
+No-shows will incur a 100% registration fee charge, as well as any other applicable charges based on the original registration request (extra tables, electricity, additional representatives, etc).
 Failure to pay will prevent the organization from registering for future events until full payment is made.

 Please consult the following for official news regarding the event status/schedule: